oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

     ![Application Service](images/service_endpoint.png "Application Service")

 **Bonus**: Scale up your *statefulset*.
-What happens to the Endpoint of the service?
+What happens to the Endpoints of the *Service*?

 ## Task 8: Create the Ingress

 The *Service* exposed the application to the Kubernetes Cluster, for you to access it from a Web Browser, it needs to be exposed outside the cluster.
 During the provisioning of the Stack, the **Ansible** portion deployed a Microservice Application called `ingress-nginx`.
-That service interacted with Oracle Cloud Infrastructure, via the *cloud-controller-manager* and spun up a LoadBalancer.
+That Microservice interacted with Oracle Cloud Infrastructure, via the *cloud-controller-manager* and spun up a LoadBalancer.
 To expose the application to the LoadBalancer, create an `Ingress` resource that will interact with the `ingress-nginx` Microservice to allow your application to be accessed from outside the cluster:

 1. Create the Ingress *manifest file*: